-By the time the snag was rectified after almost an hour, large crowds had gathered at platforms all along the busy route, linking Dwarka in west Delhi with Noida and Vaishali in Uttar Pradesh.
+By the time the snag was rectified after almost two hours, large crowds had gathered at platforms all along the busy route, linking Dwarka in west Delhi with Noida and Vaishali in Uttar Pradesh.

-The crowds were the maximum at the Rajiv Chowk interchange, the busiest of all Metro stations.
+The crowds were maximum at the Rajiv Chowk interchange, the busiest of all metro stations.